Download Our S4K Outdoors Information Pack!

 The S4K Outdoor program is a combination of Forest Schools, Bushcraft, Outdoor Learning, and Shinrin Yoku “Forest Bathing”.
-Award winning Woods for Learning CIC has partnered with Sport4Kids to bring a revolutionary new product to the world, S4K Outdoors; this programme is unrivalled and develops a systematic approach from toddlers, to teenagers, teenagers to young adults, from young adults to families – S4K Outdoors has something for everyone.
+S4K Outdoors is unrivalled and develops a systematic approach from toddlers, to teenagers, teenagers to young adults, from young adults to families – S4K Outdoors has something for everyone.

 Our programme also gains knowledge from some of the best survivalists, explorers out there including, Ray Mears (survival techniques), Vanessa Blank (Wild Woman Bushcraft), Tristan Gooley (Natural Navigation), Ed Stafford(Explorer), Abbie Barnes (More time in the Wild), Will Lord (prehistoric survival expert), Mike Pullen (Outdoorsman), Pheobe Smith (Sleep Wild and explorer), John ‘Lofty’ Wiseman (SAS Hero), Bear Grylls (extreme adventures), Carol Hunt (foraging) and more.

 The Forest School ethos developed in Scandinavia for pre-school children in the 1950s and since the mid 1990s has become increasingly popular here in the UK.
 It’s a concept that takes a long term sustained approach to outdoor learning.
 Forest Schools seek to encourage, motivate, engage and inspire children through positive outdoor experiences.